-As previously announced on 28 October 2015, the NAB Group has agreed to sell 80% of MLC Limited to Nippon Life.
-The transaction is subject to certain conditions, including regulatory approvals, extraction of the investments and superannuation business and establishing MLC Limited as a standalone life insurance company.
+As announced on 28 October 2015, the NAB Group has agreed to sell 80% of MLC Limited to Nippon Life Limited.
+The transaction is subject to certain conditions, including regulatory approvals.
 Some of these conditions are subject to approvals from third parties and government agencies.
 The transaction may not proceed if any contractual conditions cannot be satisfied.
+The extraction of the investments and superannuation business was completed on 1 July 2016 by way of a successor fund transfer.
+The completion of the sale of MLC Limited (which will create a standalone life insurance company) is expected to occur in the second half of calendar year 2016.